ibab/datapipe/README.md

 INFO     DONE LocalFile('input.AddLines.AddLines.txt')
 ```

-On the next run, the targets are already up and all tasks are skipped:
+On the next run, the targets are already up to date and all tasks are skipped:
 ```
 INFO     REQUIRE LocalFile('input.AddLines.AddLines.txt')
 INFO     DONE LocalFile('input.AddLines.AddLines.txt')